Breast Screening

 What is ductal carcinoma in situ (DCIS)?

-Ductal carcinoma in situ (DCIS) is an early form of breast cancer.
-It may be described as a pre-cancerous, pre-invasive, non-invasive or intraductal cancer.
-This means the cancer cells are inside the milk ducts or 'in situ' (in place) and have not developed the ability to spread either within or outside the breast.
+It may also be described as a pre-cancerous, pre-invasive, non-invasive, or intraductal cancer.
+This means the cancer cells are inside the milk ducts, or 'in situ' (in place), and have not developed the ability to spread either within or outside of the breast.

-Most women with DCIS have no signs or symptoms so it is mostly found through breast screening after having a mammogram.
-This is why DCIS has been diagnosed more frequently since three-yearly breast screening was introduced on the UK National Health Service for women aged over 50.
-One in every thousand women who attend for breast screening is diagnosed with DCIS (NHS Breast Screening Programme 2015).
-The mammogram shows a cluster of small white dots.
-These white dots contain calcium and are known as micro-calcifications.
-They are generally too small to be felt.
-Most micro-calcifications turn out not to be DCIS (see 'Benign breast problems').
+Most people with DCIS have no signs or symptoms, so it is mostly found through breast screening after having a mammogram.
+This is why DCIS has been diagnosed more frequently since 3-yearly breast screening was introduced on the UK National Health Service breast screening programme (NHS BSP).

 A few women with DCIS do have symptoms.
-They may have a lump, a discharge from the nipple or, rarely, a type of rash involving the nipple called Paget's disease.
+They may have a lump, a discharge from the nipple, or, rarely, a type of rash involving the nipple called Paget's disease.

-If DCIS is left untreated, it may, over a period of years, begin to spread into (invade) the breast tissue surrounding the ducts.
-It is then known as invasive breast cancer.
-DCIS is the most common kind of non-invasive breast cancer; there are different grades of it' low, intermediate and high.
+DCIS is the most common kind of non-invasive breast cancer and there are different grades, including low, intermediate and high.
 This grading is based on what the cells look like under the microscope.
 Low-grade DCIS has the lowest risk of developing into invasive cancer and high-grade the greatest risk.

 Had not heard of DCIS before she was told she had it.